juliancervos/stdp-nmnist/README.md

 # Summary
 **In short:** This repository contains the code for training a spiking neural network (SNN) on event-based data through a spike-timing-dependent plasticity (STDP) learning rule.
-Although the focus of the project was on the visual modality (with the N-MNIST dataset), an auditory and tactile version of the code is available as well (with the datasets N-TIDIGITS and ST-MNIST).
+Although the focus of the project was on the visual modality (with the N-MNIST dataset), auditory and tactile versions of the code are available as well (with the datasets N-TIDIGITS and ST-MNIST, although performance is very low).

 ![Network_architecture](https://user-images.githubusercontent.com/25617825/154169419-25537181-480d-46ff-9e7c-163ffd8748be.png)
 *Adapted from Diehl, P. U., & Cook, M. (2015).*

-This project was carried out as the master thesis on [_"Local Unsupervised Learning with Multimodal Event-Based Sensors and Spiking Neural Networks"_](http://fse.studenttheses.ub.rug.nl/id/eprint/26461) authored by Julian Lopez Gordillo and supervised by: Dr. Lyes Khacef, Prof. Dr. Elisabetta Chicca, Prof. Dr. Alejandro Linares-Barranco, Dr. Antonio Rios-Navarro, and Prof. Dr. Niels Taatgen (MSc in Artificial Intelligence 2019-2021).
-This project builds upon some previous work that is listed in the section _References_ later on.
+This project was carried out as the master thesis on [_"Local Unsupervised Learning with Multimodal Event-Based Sensors and Spiking Neural Networks"_](http://fse.studenttheses.ub.rug.nl/id/eprint/26461) authored by Julian Lopez Gordillo and supervised by: Dr. Lyes Khacef, Prof. Dr. Elisabetta Chicca, Prof. Dr. Alejandro Linares-Barranco, Dr.
+Antonio Rios-Navarro, and Prof. Dr. Niels Taatgen (MSc in Artificial Intelligence 2019-2021).
+This project builds upon some previous works that are listed in the section _References_ later on.

 # Instructions
 The project was done in Python 3.8, PyTorch 1.7.1 and BindsNET 0.2.9, although newer versions will probably work just fine.
 For the complete list of dependencies check the file `requirements.txt`.
-Bindsnet is directly included as a directory and does not need to be installed.
+Bindsnet is directly included as source code and does not need to be installed.
-For GPU acceleration, the appropriate graphic drivers need to be installed according to the version of PyTorch.
+For GPU acceleration, the appropriate graphic drivers need to be installed and configured.
+If there is conflict between PyTorch and CUDA, it might be a good idea to check [PyTorch's installation page](https://pytorch.org/get-started/locally/) and install it from there.

 ## Installation
 1. Make sure you have a working installation of Python 3.8+ (as well as the pip package manager).